tony-aw/tinycodet/README.md

   typos and grammatical mistakes in the documentation.
 - 4 August 2023: Really tiny update.
 Also added more tests (there are now about 300 tests).
+- 9 August 2023: Now the `import_inops()` function can directly accept
+  an alias object to expose infix operators from; argument convention slightly changed.
+Added convenience pattern functions; `s_pattern()` is now simply a reference to the help page, and not a function on its own.
+Replaced the `%sgrep%` operator with the `%s{}%` and `%s!{}%` operators.
+Adjusted the documentation accordingly.
+Also added more tests; there are now about 400 tests.

 FUTURE PLANS: